How to grow shrubby hydrangeas

 Deadheading mophead and lacecap hydrangeas (Hydrangea macrophylla)

-Pruning established mopheads and lacecaps (Hydrangea macrophylla), Hydrangea serrata
+Pruning established mopheads and lacecaps (Hydrangea macrophylla), and H. serrata

 They are easily propagated from cuttings.
 The plants will take two to three years to start flowering.